featured image

 Advanced 31 minutes

-• Familiarity with threading concepts: what a thread is, why shared mutable state is dangerous, what a race condition means
+• Threading fundamentals: what a race condition is, why shared mutable state is dangerous

-• Basic Qt knowledge: signals and slots, QObject, Q_PROPERTY
+• Basic Qt: signals and slots, QObject, Q_PROPERTY

 Environment: